pradeeprajkumar/Playgrounds/README.md

 # Playgrounds
-A collection of playgrounds that I have created/used for various reasons like Interview practice, Swift concepts, etc.
+A collection of playgrounds that I have created/used for various reasons like
+ * Interview preparation,
+ * Data structures and Algorithms,
+ * learning Swift concepts etc.
+ * learning iOS concepts etc.